deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14086/index.md

 ![](charts/charts_20_0.png "🔼 Figure E.1: Validation loss as a function of the number of tokens seen during training.
 The curve is averaged over 5 different datasets (seeds).
 We can see that the models trained on sequences with shorter length converge faster.")

-> 🔼 The chart displays the validation loss as a function of the number of tokens seen during training, showing faster convergence for models trained on shorter sequences.
+> 🔼 The chart displays the validation loss for two different training methods on a Hidden Markov Model dataset over the number of tokens seen during training, showing faster convergence for the method using shorter training sequences.
 > <details>
 > <summary>read the caption</summary>
 > Figure E.1: Validation loss as a function of the number of tokens seen during training.
 The curve is averaged over 5 different datasets (seeds).
 We can see that the models trained on sequences with shorter length converge faster.